CloudCannon/documentation/_posts/2016-01-25-editor-links-markdown-attributes-and-general-improvements.md

 ### Bugs

-* `srcset` and `sizes` attributes are now valid attributes within the markdown editor.
+* `srcset` and `sizes` attributes are now valid attributes within the Markdown editor.
 These were previously filtered out on save.
 * Renaming folders to the same name with different cases was causing odd behaviour.
 * Prevented multiple error messages on upload failure.
 * Removing i18n from a site would cause the site to get stuck with the previous i18n.